IF YOU WOULD LIKE TO CONSULT WITH ANY OF OUR DOCTORS

 If you had a negative swab for COVID-19 or were advised that you didn’t meet criteria for swabbing, you should remain off work until you have been well for at least 48 hours.

-If you were supposed to be self-isolating (eg because of contact with a confirmed case, or overseas travel) then this 14 day period still applies.
+If you were supposed to be self-isolating (eg because of contact with a confirmed case) then this 14 day period still applies.
 If you are still unwell at the end of 14 days you need to remain off work until well for 24 hours.

 Caitlin Northern, 26th March 2020.
 Based primarily on BMJ Practice article titled ‘Covid-19: a remote assessment in primary care’, in addition to other best available information at the time of publishing